 Read some of Gary’s contributions here.

 Gerry McAlister has been a supporter of the NB Media Co-op from the outset and a downtown distributor of The Brief for several years.
 In 2004, Gerry moved to Fredericton from Ireland, where he was active in community and political organizations, including ‘Between,’ a group deeply involved in cross-community reconciliation during the war in Ireland in the 1970s, the Campaign to Separate Church and State, Amnesty International and the Labour Party.
-In 1968, he marched in his first demonstrations for the Irish Anti-Apartheid Association and the Northern Ireland Civil Rights Association – hence he is 50 years active on the left.
+In 1970, he marched in his first demonstrations for the Irish Anti-Apartheid Association and the Northern Ireland Civil Rights Association – hence he is almost 50 years active on the left.

 Read some of Gerry’s contributions here.